AdvancedBLE/Discovering_BLE_Treadmills/README.md

     - incline: 1.50%
 3. Increased the speed in the app - up to 12.2 km/h
 4. Increased incline in the app - up to 12.0%
-5. Increased the incline of the treadmill to 15.0% (in 0.5% steps)
+5. Increased the incline in the app to 15.0% (in 0.5% steps)
-6. Decreased the incline of the treadmill to 0.0% (in 0.5% steps)
+6. Decreased the incline in the app to 0.0% (in 0.5% steps)
-7. Decreased the speed of the treadmill to 3.0 (in 0.1 km/h steps)
+7. Decreased the speed in the app to 3.0 (in 0.1 km/h steps)
 8. Stopped the activity within the app and closed the app
 9. Because the app is still keeping the connection I killed / forced stop the app